m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ## Queueing Lock
 The reason for introducing a delay is to guard against the case where every thread tries to acquire a lock once it is freed.

-Alternatively, if we can prevent every thread from seeing that the lock has be freed *at the same time*, we can indirectly prevent the case of all threads rushing to acquire the lock simultaneously.
+Alternatively, if we can prevent every thread from seeing that the lock has been freed *at the same time*, we can indirectly prevent the case of all threads rushing to acquire the lock simultaneously.

 The lock that controls which thread(s) see that the lock is free at which time is the **queuing lock**.